eli173/struggle-rules/README.md

 ## struggle.sty
 This is the style file that provides board-drawing utilities.
 To use, just put this file in whichever directory you're compiling your LaTeX document from and add `\usepackage{struggle}` to the preamble.

 The package provides the `struggleboard` environment.
-When using this environment, you must pass a scaling factor as an argument.
+When using this environment, you may pass a scaling factor as an argument.
 This environment places you in a Tikz environment, so you may put additional Tikz commands inside the environment.
 You do not need any Tikz knowledge to use this package though.
 The `struggleboard` environment provides three commands for drawing on the board:

 #### `\piece{node}{color}`
 This command takes a node and a color and places a piece on that node.
 All standard LaTeX colors are valid.